dhovart/cargo-local-registry/README.md

 file itself.
 This can be done via

 ```
-cargo local-registry --sync path/to/Cargo.lock path/to/registry
+cargo local-registry sync path/to/Cargo.lock path/to/registry
 ```

 This command will: